 “Consumer education remains important in traditional olive oil producing countries, such as Greece,” said Maria Kapsokefalou, professor of human nutrition at the Agricultural University of Athens.
 Consumption of olive oil has dropped 50 percent in Crete since 1960 as the country has shifted from an agricultural to a service economy.
 Through genomic research, Kapsokefalou’s group is identifying specific healthy properties in cultivars to link quality with the genome.”

 Yale school of Public Health Article: October 10, 2018

 Learn more about the benefits of high phenol levels and good fats for you healthy lifestyle at Capizzano Olive Oils & Vinegars anytime.[…]”Callie Exas, a registered dietician nutritionist from Brooklyn, New York, explained to Olive Oil Times how the new findings build on earlier research.
 Clearly, olive oil, especially extra virgin, is of considerable value for heart health.

-We are sharing accolades with our Olive Oil Skincare products.
-Of course all of us that use these products for hair and skin already know the results without spending a fortune!
-If you have not tried our products stop in and learn more about them. 💚
+We have positive testimonies with our Olive Oil Skin care products.
+Of course, all of us that use these products for hair and skin already know the results without spending a fortune!
+If you have not tried our products stop in and learn more about them.

 This minute is brought to you by Capizzano Olive Oils & Vinegars.

 First Prize Intense Green Fruitiness International Olive Oil Competition New York City 2017 – Melgarejo Hojiblanca – Spain